angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

-This `while` loop implementation takes 2 parameters: a condition cell to check if the loop continues, and a callback with the commands of the loop.
+This `while` implementation takes two parameters: a condition cell to check whether the loop should continue, and a callback containing the loop body.

-1. Move to the condition position and begin the loop.
+1. It moves to the condition cell and starts the loop.
-2. Execute the arbitrary commands from the user with the callback `code`.
+2. It runs the user-defined commands inside the `code` callback.
-3. Before finishing the loop, we make sure to go back to the original position.
+3. Before ending the loop, it moves back to the condition cell.

-While its simplicity may be counterintuitive.
-Because any code inside the loop is the code that will run from the condition byte, we can still use our _phantom pointer_ (and our commands) inside the loop.
-An example using this `while`:
+Its simplicity might be surprising.
+But since the loop body runs starting from the condition byte, we can still rely on the _phantom pointer_ and use all existing commands safely inside the loop.

+Here’s an example using this `while`:

 ```go title="while_example.go"
 cmd := bfwriter.NewCommandHandler()